 You have a friend who is asking you for painkillers.
 How can you help them without giving them a potentially dangerous drug?
 For one, you can seek over-the-counter pain medication for them while directing them to a doctor.

 It can also be tempting to give your child painkillers when nothing else you’re doing is helping to ease their pain.
 But this can be extremely dangerous; you don’t know what kind of dose they can handle or if this drug is suited for use by children.
-While you’re waiting for your doctor’s appointment to come up, try applying heat or cold to the painful area, or using other home remedies.
+While you’re waiting for your doctor’s appointment to come up, try applying heat or cold to the painful area, or using other home remedies to ease the pain.
 If necessary, visit the emergency room rather than giving your child spare painkillers.

 If you have old painkillers that you aren’t planning to use, throw them out rather than giving them to a friend.
 It may seem like a waste of money, but you could also be saving a life by not giving someone painkillers.